microsoft/QuantumLibraries/Samples/Teleportation/README.md

 ﻿# Quantum Teleportation Sample #

-This example demonstrates the use of the Quantum Development Kit for quantum teleportation, a sort of "hello, world" for quantum programming.
+This sample demonstrates the use of the Quantum Development Kit for quantum teleportation, a sort of "hello, world" for quantum programming.

 ## Running the Sample ##